 According to the Insurance Information Institute, an estimated 15 percent of motorists in California may not carry auto insurance.
 Further, some drivers carry minimum coverage that may not compensate you fully for your injuries.
 Therefore, it is possible that you may be injured in a car accident by someone who does not have coverage, or has insufficient insurance coverage.
 If this happens to you, it does not mean that you are out of options.
 You may have uninsured motorist coverage as part of your own insurance policy, and if you do you may be able to pursue a claim against your insurance company.
 There are several other situations in which options for recovery may be possible, but every one of them should be analyzed by a car accident lawyer at Gomez Trial Attorneys so you can obtain a full understanding of how you should proceed.

 There are law firms out there that make it their practice to negotiate settlements on behalf of clients whenever possible after a car accident.
 The reason is that settlements will pay out faster.
 Yes, clients get their money earlier, but some may not enjoy the full recovery to which they were entitled.
-One of the many reasons that you should work with Gomez Trial Attorneys if you have been injured in a crash is because we are known as real trial lawyers.
+One of the many reasons that you should work with Gomez Trial Attorneys if you have been injured in a crash is because we are voted #1 personal injury attorney in San Diego.

 The reason we are known as such is because we closely examine every case before we take it on.
 We work to quantify the amount of damages that should be recovered based on our legal experience.
 We decide on the best way to obtain the recovery of those damages.
 If we can recover by way of a settlement that’s in the best interest of our client, we will do so.
 However, if we need to proceed to trial to protect the rights of our clients, we will not hesitate to do so.
 Contact the car accident lawyers at Gomez Trial Attorneys to schedule a free initial consultation if you have been injured in a crash.